geopython/diving-into-pygeoapi/workshop/content/docs/standards/index.md

 ## OGC API Records

 [OGC API Records](https://ogcapi.ogc.org/records/) provides access to repositories of metadata records.
-The API is still under development at the OGC.
+The API definition is likely to be adopted by OGC soon. pygeoapi contains an early implementation of the standard.
+We'll look at an example in one of the exersizes.

 ## OGC API EDR